 - The Head of Academy will take lead responsibility in ensuring that this policy is adhered to, and that appropriate action is taken where a staff member is found to have acted in a way that is contrary to this policy.
-Their roles include overseeing safeguarding arrangements including ensuring relevant policies and procedures are in place and reviewed/updated and ensuring that the safeguarding framework and implementation plan are regularly reviewed and revised through the Safeguarding Steering Group to monitor Fight for Peace's safeguarding arrangements and identify actions for improvement. - The Chief Executive has overall accountability for all matters concerning safeguarding and child protection and the Board of Trustees will ensure that safeguarding is a standing agenda item for consideration at all Board meetings. - The Designated Safeguarding Lead (DSL) is the owner of this policy and is consulted in the decision making by the CEO .The DSL is responsible for safeguarding and promoting young people's welfare, supporting staff with concerns and (in consultation with the Safeguarding Team and through Cause for Concern meetings and Fight for Peace's Concern Management Group process) ensuring that appropriate expertise, experience, independence and scrutiny are applied to the management of concerns, ensuring that referrals are made appropriately to statutory agencies.
-The DSL will also take responsibility for identifying key learning, themes, issues and priorities for action from the management of concerns and any training and learning needs for the Fight for Peace's workforce. - The DSL is supported in this role by the two Deputy DSLs and by the Designated Lead Trustee for Safeguarding who will be consulted in developing this policy. - Young People, parents and partners will be informed about our policies and procedures and how they are supported.
+Their roles include overseeing safeguarding arrangements, including ensuring relevant policies and procedures are in place and reviewed/updated and ensuring that the safeguarding framework and implementation plan are regularly reviewed and revised through the Safeguarding Steering Group to monitor Fight for Peace's safeguarding arrangements and identify actions for improvement. - The Chief Executive has overall accountability for all matters concerning safeguarding and child protection, and the Board of Trustees will ensure that safeguarding is a standing agenda item for consideration at all Board meetings. - The Designated Safeguarding Lead (DSL) is the owner of this policy and is consulted in the decision-making by the CEO.
+The DSL is responsible for safeguarding and promoting young people's welfare, supporting staff with concerns and (in consultation with the Safeguarding Team and through Cause for Concern meetings and Fight for Peace's Concern Management Group process) ensuring that appropriate expertise, experience, independence and scrutiny are applied to the management of concerns, ensuring that referrals are made appropriately to statutory agencies.
+The DSL will also take responsibility for identifying key learning, themes, issues and priorities for action from the management of concerns and any training and learning needs for the Fight for Peace's workforce. - The DSL must ensure all staff understand new and emerging safeguarding risks, including online harms as outlined in the Online Safety Act 2023, and child criminal exploitation (CCE). - Staff must know how to report online abuse, and how to escalate if a child is at immediate risk due to digital platforms - The DSL is supported in this role by the two Deputy DSLs and by the Designated

+- Lead Trustee for Safeguarding, who will be consulted in developing this policy. - Young people, parents and partners will be informed about our policies and procedures and how they are supported.